Mame Mandiaye Niang: Biography

+International Career

+Judgeship at the ICTR and the ICTY

 Niang served at the ICTR from 1997 to 2011, including Legal Officer, Senior Legal Officer and Chief of Staff of the Registrar.
 He later served as Regional Representative of the United Nations Office on Drugs and Crime (UNODC) in Southern Africa from 2011 to 2013.
 In 2013, he was appointed as Judge of the Appeals Chamber of the ICTR and the ICTY.

+Deputy Prosecutor Tenure at the ICC

 On 10 December 2021, Niang was elected Deputy Prosecutor of the International Criminal Court during the twentieth session of the Assembly of States Parties to the Rome Statute, and was sworn in on 7 March 2022.
 In 2025, during the investigation into the conduct of Chief Prosecutor Karim Ahmad Khan, Niang assumed the role of acting Chief Prosecutor and continued to carry out prosecutorial functions alongside fellow Deputy Prosecutor Nazhat Shameem Khan.

+US Sanctions

+On August 20, 2025, the US Department of the Treasury and the Department of State designated Niang and his co-prosecutor Shameem Khan for upholding the arrest warrants against Prime Minister Netanyahu and former Defense Minister Gallant and effectively continuing the line of investigation taken by Prosecutor Khan who was on leave due to an ongoing investigation into serious allegations of sexual misconduct.

+Publications

 Niang has co-authored several books on international humanitarian law and criminal procedure, published articles in legal journals in both French and English, and served as visiting professor at institutions such as the École nationale des Assistants sociaux et Educateurs spécialisés, the Centre de Formation judiciaire in Dakar, the University of Rwanda, and the Institute of International Law at Makerere University in Uganda.
 He has also been a member of the Union des Magistrats sénégalais and the Senegalese section of the International Association of Penal Law.